 Few mental illnesses cause more problems for people as part of day-to-day life as panic attacks.
 For some, dealing with these attacks feels impossible yet their condition remains untreated.
 This leads them to abuse drugs or alcohol in a false attempt of how to deal with panic attacks.
-But with the right help and treatment, you can stop these crippling attacks or other mental illness for a better life without substance abuse or addiction.
+But with the right help and treatment, you can stop these crippling attacks or other mental illness for a better life without substance use or addiction.

 What are Panic Attacks?